 LLB courses are only available to students enrolled in Bachelor of Laws (LLB) degree programs.

-Intermural Skills Competitions permits students who compete as members of Newcastle Law School teams in national and international legal skills competitions to have their skills assessed and acknowledged.
-This course promotes and develops students' advocacy, mooting and associated communication skills through preparation for the participation in a recognised mooting competition.
-Students are eligible for the subject by applicaiton and selection only.
-Available competitions will be determined at the discretion of the Course Coordinator in conjunction with the Head of School.
-It is anticipated that the following competitions will be available in 2014:
+LAWS5028 Competitive Mooting will permit students who are eligible and willing to participate in national and international legal skills competitions, to have their skills assessed and acknowledged.
+This course promotes and develops students' advocacy, mooting and associated communication skills through preparation for participation in a recognised mooting competition.
+Students are eligible for the subject by application and selection only as student places in this course are limited.
+However, selection for participation in this course does not automatically qualify a student for participation as a member of a team in an external competition.
+Available competitions will be determined at the discretion of the Course Coordinator in conjunction with the Dean and Head of School.

 Newcastle City Precinct